miaoliuyang/awesome/react/react-router/react-router.md

 Now the question is, what should we use for a unique key?
 Well, what is the thing that is changing in the app?
 It’s the app’s location.
 So ideally, we would use that as the key since we know if the location changed, we’d want TransitionGroup to be aware of that and let CSSTransition know.
 Now we have another problem 😣.
 How do we get the app’s location?
 We could reach out to window.location but that feels hacky since we’re using React Router.
 There are a few different ways to accomplish this with React Router.
 We could use the withRouter HOC would would give us access to location as well as the other router props (history and match).
 What we’ll do in this tutorial though is render a Route without a path and use a render prop.
 Now that may seem weird, but if you render a Route without a path, that route will always match and, like usual, the render prop will be passed location, match, and history.

+Notice that eventually CSSTransition is rendering our Switch component.
+That makes sense.
+You’ll also notice that the images are the exact same except for the key props.
+This isnt’ good and it’s the reason it’s not working.

 Take a closer look at the Switch components in the images above.
 Notice that both of them have the exact same location prop.
 We don’t want that to happen.
 Remember the purpose of Switch is to render the component of the first Route that matches.
 If the location prop is the same on both Switch components, that means that the same Route is going to match in both Switches which means the same component is going to be rendered.
 This means that even if the animations are occurring, we’re not going to see them since both components being rendered are the same.
 What we need to do is figure out why the locations are the same, and how to fix them.
 The goal here is to make it so when TransitionGroup renders its children, the old child has the previous location while the new child has the new location.
 Right now, they both just have the new location.